whitneyburton/portfolios/students/1508/matt-stjernholm/20160121-matt-stjernholm-m3.markdown.md

 * Organizing ski days with Turing folks.

-* Spending time hanging out with and getting to know 1510'ers.
+* Spending time hanging out with and getting to know students from 1510 and 1511.

 * Helping 1508'ers on their personal projects.

+* Rock Climbing at Denver Bouldering Club and Movement with Turing students from all cohorts.

 * Working with Matt was great as he has a real knack for design and user interactability that is subtle, but oh so crucial.
 Once Matt was able to lay his hands on its design, our project rapidly went from something I was ‘meh’ about working on, to something that piqued my interest with every page load.
 An eye for detail is crucial in this industry and this guy has got it!